 In a separate skillet, saute the onion in olive oil until tender.
 Remove the sausage from the casing and add it and the ground beef to the skillet; cooking until browned, and breaking up into small pieces.
 Drain well.
 Add the garlic and cook another minute.
 Add 1/2 cup of the prepared tomato sauce, reserve the remaining sauce.
 Cook and stir 5 minutes or until sauce is heated through.
 Stir in rice, salt, pepper, and Cajun seasoning.
 Taste and adjust the seasoning as needed.

 Pour 1/2 cup of water into the bottom of a 9 x 13 inch baking dish and place peppers in the dish.
-Scoop the beef and rice mixture evenly into each pepper half, topping each off until you use all of the filling.
+Loosely scoop the beef and rice mixture evenly into each pepper half, topping each off until you use all of the filling.